SQL Server Performance Tuning and Optimization

 • Automatic Regressed Plan Detection

-• LAB: Analyzing Query Plans
+• LAB: Working with the Query Store

 Index and Query Tuning